Spoiler Alert: Green Lantern, X-Men, Batgirl & Daredevil + Batman: Arkham Knight

 Definition of a Superhero

 Superheroes are symbols of the human soul, a way to highlight the complexities of human nature, morality and putting it into an easily understood physical form.
 It is this quality that allows them to remain relevant no matter what time they are in.
 It has long been common to depict human experience in certain forms, either human or animal or both.
-In this way, superheroes are vessels to represent our hopes, fears, dreams, and emotions so we can learn from their stories.
+In this way, superheroes are vessels to represent our hopes, fears, dreams and emotions so we can learn from their stories.
 Emotions can be taken to the extreme so we can see the outcomes without going through it.
 For example, anger is represented in the Hulk (Bruce Banner), loss with Daredevil (Matt Murdock) or order with Batman (Bruce Wayne).

 Perhaps the best example of symbolic storytelling is the writer Geoff Johns’ entire 6-year run on Green Lantern.
 He created a rich narrative by focusing on human interactions and the question of morality through the relationship between Green Lantern (Hal Jordan) and his nemesis Sinestro.
-The Green Lantern corps wields the most powerful weapon in the universe, a ring that can create anything through willpower to police the universe.
+The Green Lantern corps wield the most powerful weapon in the universe, a ring that can create anything through willpower to police the universe.
 Johns’ introduced the concept of the emotional electromagnetic spectrum an energy field fuelled by the emotions of all sentient beings.
 The 7 colours along the spectrum are tied to separate emotions (which have both positive and negative aspects) that are harnessed by 7 different lantern corps:

 - Will: Green Lanterns